ReproNim/module-dataprocessing/_episodes/04-containers.md

 the only example.
 Among scientist that use High Performance Centers (HPCs) Singularity becomes more popular.

-The main idea behing these two types is the same -- isolate the computing environment.
+The main idea behind these two types is the same -- isolate the computing environment.
-Isolationg the environment subsequently allows regenerating and sharing the computing environments.
+Isolating the environment subsequently allows regenerating and sharing the computing environments.

 However, there are important differences between the two types, that is pictured below:

 <img src="../fig/Containers-vs-Virtual-Machines.jpg" width="50%" />

 Virtual Machines emulate whole computer system (software+hardware).